terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

 ```

 ### Modified `get_head`
-`get_head` is modified to use the new weight system by `(block, slot, payload_present)` voting and to not consider nodes without an available inclusion list
+`get_head` is modified to use the new weight system by `(block, slot, payload_present)` voting and to not consider nodes without an available inclusion list.

 ```python
 def get_head(store: Store) -> ChildNode: